LowExpectation/LowExpectation/README.md

 # Welcome!

+Welcome to my repository.
+I am a developer that is looking to take on many challenges especially in the cyber security and web development fields.
+I currently have seven plus years of experience in corporate and small business environments.
+I have a Security + certification from CompTIA and I am working toward a Network + certification.

+## Repository Overview

 Please feel free to browse my repositories.
 You will find `ABAP`, `Python`, `React ( JSX, TSX )`, `next.js`, and `cyber security` categories.

 ## Current Highlights